 No grill?
 Bad weather?
 You can make these in the oven in just as little time!

-Thread the chicken and vegetables onto skewers and brush with remaining marinade, just like prepping the skewers to grill.
+Thread the chicken and vegetables onto skewers and brush with the remaining marinade, just like prepping the skewers to grill.

 Place the kabobs on a lightly oiled sheet pan and place under the broiler on high.
-Broil for 5 minutes, flip, and continue to broil until chicken is slightly charred on the outside and full cooked.
+Broil for 5 minutes, flip, and continue to broil until chicken is slightly charred on the outside and fully cooked.

 Tips and Tricks for the best Mediterranean Chicken Kabobs